EDJNet/streetnamer/README.md

 -   `fixed_human`: if a given row has a tick (typically, `x`), then it means that the row refers to a human.
 If left empty, that it does not refer to a human
--   `fixed_wikidata_id`: if left empty, it is assumed that the Wikidata identifier is not known.
+-   `fixed_named_after_id`: if left empty, it is assumed that the Wikidata identifier is not known.
 If given, it must correspond to a Wikidata Q identifier, such as `Q539`
 -   `fixed_sex_or_gender`: if left empty, no particular assumption will be made.
 If the Wikidata identifier is given, this can mostly be left empty, as the information will be derived from there.
 If given,